rajeshm20/TodoList-Redis/README.md

   `git clone https://github.com/IBM-Swift/todolist-tests Tests`

-5. Compile the library with `swift build` or create an XCode project with `swift build -X`
+5. Compile the library with `swift build` or create an XCode project with `swift package generate-xcodeproj`

 6. Run the test cases with `swift test` or directly from XCode